premagarwals/gyfex/README.md

 ## Usage

 1. Install the extension following the steps above.
-2. Go to ERP and login there.
+2. Go to ERP and log in there.
 3. Open the extension by clicking its icon in your browser toolbar.
 4. Use the intuitive interface to perform actions seamlessly without requiring login or additional configuration.